JamesMGreene/grunt-chmod/README.md

 ```

 ### Warnings
- - On Windows (tested with Windows 7), the only possible values seem to be '666'(read/write for all users) or '444' (read only for all users).
-Whatever number is set in the user column (the hundreds place value) will become the value for all columns (user, group, and other), e.g. '400' becomes '444'.
+ - On Windows (tested with Windows 7), the only possible values seem to be `'666'`(read/write for all users) or `'444'` (read
+   only for all users).
+Whatever number is set in the user column (the hundreds place value) will become the value for all
+   columns (user, group, and other), e.g. `'400'` becomes `'444'`.
+The default permissons for both newly created files and
+   folders is `'666'`.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
- - 1.0.2: Published to NPM on 2013-02-20.
+ - 1.0.3: Published to NPM on 2013-02-20.
      - Initial release, plus fixed tests and README.

 ## License